-Emergency eLearners are expected to complete as much classwork as possible, as they are able.
+Emergency eLearners are expected to complete as much classwork as they are able.
 We understand there are situations where students may be too sick to watch classes or complete classwork.
-If this is the case, please notify the school office that your child will NOT be Emergency eLearning, they will simply be home sick.
-Each time your child is unable to attend school, it is expected that parents contact the school office.
-If your child engages in more than three or four unexcused Emergency eLearning days per month, your school level principal will reach out to see what better ways we can support your family.
+If this is the case, please notify the Eagle's Office that your child will NOT be Emergency eLearning, they will simply be home sick.
+The Eagle's Office must be notified of all absences as per our Attendance Policy.
+If your child engages in more than three unexcused Emergency eLearning days in a month, your school level principal will reach out to see what better ways we can support your family.
 Emergency eLearning is to be used for emergencies only.

 How do I apply for LCA’s Hybrid Program?

-To apply for Daily Hybrid or Short Term eLearning, please visit our school website.
-For Emergency eLearning, please contact Erin Francis in the Eagle's Office at 253.756.2190.
+To apply for Daily Hybrid or Short Term eLearning, please complete this form.
+For Emergency eLearning, please contact the Eagle's Office at 253.756.2190.

 Will classes be streamed in the same way?